balarajuyogesh/into/modules/calibration/README.md

   to a line in the 3D space.
 The points on the line (in the camera reference frame) satisfy the equation \(X_c = [ x_n z, y_n z, z ]^T\), where z is a free variable.
 To find z, at least two cameras need to be used.
-Please refer to @ref calibration_stereo for details.
+Please see the next chapter on stereo imaging for details.